-Still, by many accounts it appears that 2021 holds significant promise for the trucking industry.
-Americas Commercial Transportation (ACT), in its latest North American Commercial Vehicle OUTLOOK, projects 2021 to be a transition year.
+Still, by many accounts, it appeared that 2021 held significant promise for the trucking industry.
+Americas Commercial Transportation (ACT), in its latest North American Commercial Vehicle OUTLOOK, projected 2021 to be a transition year.
 That conclusion is based on the anticipation of global economic recovery from the negative impact of COVID-19.
 As a result, the demand for North American commercial vehicles will continue to increase.

-Even though shippers are still struggling, it's imperative that they start thinking about all of 2021 now, ACT also noted.
-Though the recovery rate is expected to be relatively slow for the rest of 2020, once the new year arrives don't be surprised to find that 2021 starts off strong.
+Even though shippers are still struggling, it's imperative that they start thinking ahead now, ACT also noted.
+Though the recovery rate was expected to be relatively slow for the rest of 2020, once a new year arrives it could start off strong.

 There remains significant uncertainty about what lies ahead.
-Yet across the industry there is general consensus that 2021 will be a positive and profitable year.
+Yet across the industry, there was general consensus that 2021 would be a positive and profitable year.

-Is your transportation organization ready for what lies ahead in 2021 and beyond?
-Contact us today to discover how the right supply chain technology can help you stay productive and efficient, both in 2021 and in the years to come.
+Is your transportation organization ready for what lies ahead?
+Contact us today to discover how the right supply chain technology can help you stay productive and efficient in the years to come.